djalbat/easy-navigation/README.md

 Before looking at the accordion, note that you may also wish to override the default `AccordionArticle` class in order to set the appropriate whitespace around the articles:

 ```
-import { AccordionArticle } from "easy-accordion";
+import { AccordionArticle } from "easy-navigation";

 export default withStyle(AccordionArticle)`